Transportation in the United States: Infrastructure and private automobile use

 All federal highways are maintained by state governments, although they receive federal aid to build and maintain freeways signed as part of the 46,000 mile (75,000 km) nationwide Interstate highway network.
 Changes by state initiative may be made with federal approval.
 A large number of expressways are actually government or privately operated toll roads in many East Coast and Midwestern states.
-West Coast freeways are generally free to users ("freeways", no toll charged per use), although since the 1990s there have been some small experiments with toll roads operated by private companies.
+West Coast freeways are generally free to users, which is the basis of their name, since freeways have no toll charged per use, although since the 1990s there have been some small experiments with toll roads operated by private companies.

 After the collapse of the I-35W Mississippi River bridge in Minnesota in August 2007, the backlog of road and bridge maintenance across the country became an issue in transportation funding.
 The collapse prompted a tax increase in Minnesota to speed up bridge repairs, and action in other states, such as the Accelerated Bridge Program in Massachusetts, but after some debate no increase in federal funding.

-The 2013 I-5 Skagit River Bridge collapse, caused by a collision with an over-height truck, highlighted "fracture critical" bridges in which the failure of only one structural member will lead to complete collapse.
+The I-5 Skagit River bridge collapse in 2013, caused by a collision with an over-height truck, highlighted fracture critical bridges in which the failure of only one structural member will lead to complete collapse.
 According to the National Bridge Inventory, there are at least 600,000 bridges of 20 feet or more in length in the United States, all subject to deterioration in the absence of preventative maintenance.
 In December 2008, 72,868 bridges in the United States (12.1%) were categorized as "structurally deficient", representing an estimated $48 billion in repairs.
 President Barack Obama proposed $50 billion of spending on road and bridge repair, plus a national infrastructure bank, but Congress did not act on these proposals.
 President Donald Trump also failed to get infrastructure funding approved.
 In 2021, President Joe Biden signed a bipartisan infrastructure bill with about $110 billion for roads and bridges.

 As of 2010, seat belt use is mandatory in all states except New Hampshire.
-Seat belt use is also mandatory in the District of Columbia and the five inhabited U.S. territories.
+Seat belt use is also mandatory in Washington, D.C., the national capital, and the five inhabited U.S. territories.